 9. Affiliate Program Management:

 Affiliate Program Management involves tracking, analyzing, and optimizing your affiliate campaigns.
-It’s crucial for keeping tabs on your performance metrics and making data-driven decisions.
+It is crucial to monitor performance metrics and make data-driven decisions.

 Platforms like ShareASale and ClickBank: